ModusCreateOrg/ardugo/README.md

 * get-mem address [(i|l|f|d)]

 # Development
 The release build of the game uses 45% of the flash and 55% of the ram.
-That should be enough resources to implement an engaging algorithm for computer play on the small 9x9 board.
+There should be enough remaining resources to implement an engaging algorithm for computer play on the small 9x9 board.

 ### Exit the Shell